Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 Reminding someone to pay you is key to ensuring positive cash flow, successful projects, revenue growth, and good client relationships.

-With the right tools and strategies, you can take a lot of the work off your plate when it comes to chasing down payments.
-With automatic reminders and online invoices, it’s easier than ever now to get paid faster—and on time.
+With the right tools and strategies, you can take a lot of the work off your plate when it comes to chasing down outstanding payments.
+With automatic reminders and online invoices, it’s now easier than ever to get paid faster—and on time.
 Here’s how to send a payment reminder email to pay you so you can feel less stressed about collecting payments.

 Jump to: